Costwise

 How much does tree removal cost in the UK?

-Tree removal is priced mostly by the size of the tree and how easy it is to reach.
+Tree removal, or tree felling, is priced mostly by the size of the tree and how easy it is to reach.
 A small garden tree is a quick job; a large one near a house has to be dismantled in sections.

 From